-(7) The regulatory commission shall, before issuing any regulations or tariff orders, invite representations, objections or comments from consumer organisations and shall render such assistance and data as may be required by such consumer organisations for the purposes of making their submissions and the regulatory commission shall consider such representations, objections or comments from consumer organisations.
+(7) The regulatory commission shall, before issuing any regulations or tariff orders, invite representations, objections or comments from consumer organisations, the public and/ or any other person or association as the regulatory commission may deem fit by placing the draft regulations on its website and by publication of a notice in at least two national dailies.
+The regulatory commission shall render such assistance and data as may be required by such consumer organisations, the public and/ or any other person or association for the purposes of making their submissions and the regulatory commission shall consider the representations, objections or comments so received.

-(8) The government may, in accordance with the provisions of this Act and the Consumer Protection Act, 1986 issue guidelines and directions to the regulatory commissions for providing support and assistance to consumers and consumer organizations for redressal of their grievances against a licensee or a class of licensees, as the case may be.
+(8) The government may, in accordance with the provisions of this Act and the Consumer Protection Act, 1986, issue guidelines and directions to the regulatory commissions for providing support and assistance to consumers and consumer organizations for redressal of their grievances against a licensee or a class of licensees, as the case may be.